nexusformat/definitions/manual/source/classes/base_classes/mpes-structure.rst

       :ref:`NXelectron_detector`:
          Specialization of :ref:`NXdetector` to describe electron detectors used in photoemission experiments.

-:ref:`NXmanipulator`:
-   A base class to describe the complex manipulators used in photoemission experiments, often with > 4 degrees of freedom, cryogenic cooling and other advanced features.

-:ref:`NXlens_em`:
-   A class to describe all types of lenses.
-Includes electrostatic lenses for electron energy analysers.

-:ref:`NXdeflector`
-   A class to describe all kinds of deflectors, including electrostatic and magnetostatic deflectors for electron energy analysers.

-:ref:`NXresolution`:
-   Describes the resolution of a physical quantity, e.g. the resolution of the MPES spectrometer.

 Base classes (which are subclasses of :ref:`NXprocess`) to describe data (post-)processing:

    :ref:`NXcalibration`: